 Imagine how hard it's going to be to get 74M Trump voters to see the truth when they have been told by him, the GOP and Fox News that he didn't really lose the election.
 Good luck trying to reason with the MAGAs they've radicalized!
 Those lying and attempting to gaslight our country should never be able to hold a place of leadership and trust until they have at a minimum come forward and spoken the truth.

 And even when there is truth finally admitted there needs to be the additional steps of amends and restitution to those harmed.
 Louis CK is a perfect example of a half-assed attempt to clean up his mess.
 Yes, his apology was a solid start but then he chickened out on cleaning up and doing the real work to redeem himself.
 So disappointing as a former fan.

-Recently I had an ex call to check in on how I was during the pandemic like our parting wasn't a nightmare.
+Recently I had an ex call to check in on how I was during the pandemic like our parting wasn't less than amicable.
 I was willing to hear them out because after previously ignoring three other attempts I thought who knows it's been a long enough time, maybe they had changed, maybe in this time of reflection they had done some work and were calling with remorse and an apology and we could be at peace.
 Alas they just wanted to pretend everything was bygones being bygones.
 Once a gaslighter, I guess always one- so not to mix my Chicks metaphors but I'm not ready to make nice 😏

 I say to my ex or anyone who has enabled Trump or anyone who has harmed someone else and have let things fester and get even uglier: